Accenture/openathon-2019-angular/lab-06/README.md

 > **_Side Note:_** Don't you know what the breadcrumb is?
-The next image illustrate what this is.
-It's a simple way to see where are you in a web app.
+The next image illustrates what this is.
+It's a simple way to see where you are in a web app.
 They locate the page where you are (Home / Tutorials / Drawing in the next picture).

 <p align="center">
     <img src="./resources/breadcrumbs.jpg" width="400">
 </p>

 To do this Angular has several options.
-We can pass data from parents to children, we can make a Service to inject data where we want...
+We can pass data from parents to children, we can make a Service to inject data where we want.
 All of these solutions are good, but they solve particular situations or perhaps a broader situation with more work.
-At the end it is about managing the state and when a part of the app change... other parts have to know these changes.
+At the end it is about managing the state and when a part of the app changes other parts have to know these changes.

-I'm sure that you've realized how many situations as this can happen in an app: to do click in one button and react to this in other part, move the cursor and something happen in a sidebar, to do click in a link and change de style of the view, todo click and show data in the right side, go back and show the same data from the API that before... we present you... our friend, the *Central State* of the app, known in some context as Redux and in the Angular world as NgRx/Store.
+I'm sure that you've realized how many situations as this can happen in an app: click in one button and react to this in other part, move the cursor and something happen in a sidebar, click in a link and change de style of the view, click and show data in the right side, go back and show the same data from the API that before.
+We introduce you our friend, the *Central State* of the app, known in some context as Redux and in the Angular world as NgRx/Store.

 Our friend *central state* will know and manage all state we want to manage and are important for us.

 > **_Side Note:_** There's a lot to talk about state management.
-You can start for the <a target="_blank" href="https://facebook.github.io/flux/">Flux</a> and the init of the solution to this problem created by Facebook.
-After that, you can lear something about <a target="_blank" href="https://redux.js.org/introduction/getting-started">Redux</a> a popular library.
+You can start for the <a target="_blank" href="https://facebook.github.io/flux/">Flux</a> and the solution from Facebook to this issue.
+After that, you can learn something about <a target="_blank" href="https://redux.js.org/introduction/getting-started">Redux</a> a popular library.
 We will only focus on the mechanism used by Angular, the NgRx/Store library.

 ## The Central State and NgRx/Store